practo/k8s-worker-pod-autoscaler/README.md

 Flags:
-      --aws-regions string                  comma separated aws regions of SQS (default "ap-south-1,ap-southeast-1") --beanstalk-poll-interval int         the duration (in seconds) for which the beanstalk receive message call waits for a message to arrive (default 3)
+      --aws-regions string                  comma separated aws regions of SQS (default "ap-south-1,ap-southeast-1") --beanstalk-long-poll-interval int    the duration (in seconds) for which the beanstalk receive message call waits for a message to arrive (default 10)
+      --beanstalk-short-poll-interval int   the duration (in seconds) after which the next beanstalk api call is made to fetch the queue length (default 3)
   -h, --help                                help for run
       --k8s-api-burst int                   maximum burst for throttle between requests from clients(wpa) to k8s api (default 10)
       --k8s-api-qps float                   qps indicates the maximum QPS to the k8s api from the clients(wpa). (default 5)